-It won’t be long before we are flipping our thermostats to provide us warmer air and make our homes nice and cozy during the winter.
+It won’t be long before we are adjusting our thermostats to provide us warmer air and make our homes nice and cozy during the cooler months.
 And warmer air can result in drier air that can affect our overall health.
-You may have never contemplated monitoring humidity levels in your house, or maybe you’re looking to find just the right balance.
+You may have never contemplated monitoring humidity levels in your house, or maybe you’re trying to find just the right balance.
 We’ve talked about the benefits of a whole-home humidifier from lowering the chances of getting sick to helping with your skin.
 But how do you know which system is the best for your family?

-There are a couple things you’ll need to consider when shopping for a whole-home humidifier.
+There are a couple factors you’ll need to consider when purchasing a whole-home humidifier.

 - Size—The humidifier’s capacity and size is based on gallons per day of operation.
-One way to decide what size you want is to take your total floor area and multiply it by the height of the ceiling.
+One way to determine what size you need is to take your total floor area and multiply it by the height of the ceiling.
 This will help determine how many gallons per hour is needed and be a guide as you consider your options.

 All homes and families are different.
 Our experts at Epperson Service Experts can give you a home health report to help you pick which humidifier is best for your home.
 And our assessment will confirm you are getting the best solution to fit your current HVAC system.
-We want to make sure you relax during the winter and that you have the support you need to maintain proper indoor air quality.
-Give us a call at 843-619-3781 or go to our online scheduler to make an appointment.
+We want to make sure you rest easy during the winter and that you have the support you need to maintain proper indoor air quality.
+Call us at 843-619-3781 or go to our online scheduler to make an appointment.